alejandrojnm/Helios-Manager/README.md

 Configuration
 ==============

-Change in settings.py the HELIOS_MASTER for you helios master ip or name
+Change in settings.py the HELIOS_HOST_MASTER for you helios master ip or name